Columbus Chill: The Chill

 While the Chill regularly filled the building, it would take Ruskowski three seasons to reach the playoffs, doing so in 1994.
 The Chill would go on to win division championships in 1997 and 1999 and make the playoffs five of eight seasons.
-Ruskowski would become the ECHL's first coach to be promoted to a higher level when he became the coach of the expansion Houston Aeros of the IHL in June 1994.
 All four Chill coaches (Ruskowski, Moe Mantha Jr., Brian McCutcheon and Don Granato) would advance through the ranks with two (McCutcheon, Buffalo Sabres and Granato, St. Louis Blues) becoming NHL assistant coaches.
 McCutcheon would be named the 1997 ECHL Coach of the Year.
 Paitson was named 1997 ECHL Executive of the Year.

 A near disastrous scheduling snafu by Fairgrounds officials in late 1992 that, unbeknownst to the Chill, would have eliminated many of the home games in the second half of the season nearly cost the city its franchise.
 The problem was quickly resolved after enormous public pressure.

 The united show of force helped trigger formation of a downtown arena study and talk of NHL expansion.
 The Chill was deeply involved in the process from the onset with Paitson appointed as the sole hockey/sports representative to the 10-person Sports Facilities Work Group that included members from the city, chamber of commerce, county and convention authority.
 The Chill actively promoted the city's efforts to build a downtown arena and in 1994 publicly committed to be the major tenant.
 In June 1996, Paitson was part of a delegation that went to New York to inform National Hockey League commissioner Gary Bettman that Columbus was interested in an NHL franchise.
 In February 1997, the Franklin County Commissioners approved putting a 0.5 percent, three-year sales tax on the May ballot to help finance the construction of a $277 million complex that included a 21,000-seat arena and a 30,000-seat soccer stadium for the Columbus Crew of Major League Soccer.
 Issue One was defeated at the ballot on May 6, 1997, just days before the NHL was to announce its decision on expansion.
 Three days later, the NHL granted Columbus and other expansion city hopefuls more time to resolve their arena problems.